Bermudagrass

 {Cynodon dactylon}

-Boron Deficiency in Bermudagrass
+Boron deficiency in bermudagrass

 Bermudagrass requires a high fertility soil for optimum production.
 Well-drained soils with a good supply of nutrients is key to set the potential high forage yields.
 Additionally, it is recommended to correct the soil pH to around 6 to optimize nutrient uptake by the root system.